Traveling with Children isn’t easy. We definitely learned our lessons and got better. Find out what we learned.

 Always have snacks with you.
 We usually bring a ziplock bag filled with fruit snacks slim Jims granola bars even some candy if we can tell their blood sugar is low.
 My husband’s favorite travel snack is combos and the kids enjoy them too they are very filling and travel well

 Urgent Care The first big challenge we had when starting to travel with children was needing health service during our travel.
 Our current health plan covered emergency medical hospitalizations only at the time so we often purchased travel insurance to cover ourselves.
 We were in Hawaii and one child was on antibiotics already.
 I thought this is good because she can’t get sick again.
 She was 7m old and had chronic infections.
 We were about halfway through our trip when my son spiked a temperature and we knew what that meant.
 We didn’t have a car, so we searched for urgent care nearby.

-Olivia had been putting her finger in her ear that morning so off we went with both kids. $600 for 2 checkups both diagnosed with ear infections.
+Our daughter had been putting her finger in her ear that morning so off we went with both kids. $600 for 2 checkups both diagnosed with ear infections.
 On another trip it was my turn.
 We were in San Antonio and it seemed every night the clouds came in and it rained and by morning it cleared out.
 Every night I felt the pressure come into my ear and then out in the morning with the storm.
 2 days before our return I decided I needed to go to the Dr to avoid my eardrum rupturing on the plane.
 I was given a steroid shot to quickly reduce the pressure of fluid buildup and it worked great for about $175.